getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/log4net.md

 Without any code change, this package is able to initialize the Sentry SDK and capture events while including additional properties like `Exception` data and more.

-This package extends `Sentry` main SDK.
-That means besides the log4net `Appender`, through this package you'll also get access to all API and features available in the main `Sentry` SDK.

 ## Installation